 Did you know that contact center agents who have a poor onboarding experience are twice as likely to start searching for a new job?
 So how do you create an onboarding process that helps retain employees?

 To improve the contact center agent onboarding experience, make sure you set clear goals and expectations for new hires.
 You’ll also want to ensure you equip them with up-to-date training resources to set them up for success.
 In addition, your company may want to consider implementing a mentorship program, creating a 30-60-90 plan and providing actionable feedback to improve agent performance.

 Quality broadband customer service is vital to your success

 Customer service shouldn’t be an afterthought when it comes to acquiring and retaining broadband customers.
 In fact, studies show that companies that provide poor customer service risk losing the majority of their customer base.

 There are many steps your business can take to provide competitive tech support.
-Some of the most notable tactics include providing a central knowledge base for agents, streamlining the agent onboarding process to prevent high turnover, using video tutorials and providing self-serve options.
+Some of the most notable tactics include providing a central knowledge base for agents, streamlining the agent onboarding process to prevent high turnover, using interactive tutorials and providing self-serve options.

 By focusing on quality customer service, your company can enjoy reduced customer churn, increased NPS score and higher customer satisfaction.